Disaster Relief & Emergency Preparedness

 Foundation for Advancement in Conservation: FAIC supports conservation education, research, and outreach activities that increase understanding of our global cultural heritage, with a mission to save cultural heritage for future generations, protecting it from decay and destruction.
 FAIC often has funding to support Emergency CAP assessments to assist museums whose collections have been affected by a recent disaster.
 Visit the FAIC Emergency CAP webpage for more information.

-National Coalition for Arts’ Preparedness and Emergency Response: NCAPER published An Arts Field Guide to Federal Disaster Relief, available free online in English and Spanish.
-The Field Guide was created to help demystify federal disaster relief for the arts and culture sector by helping artists and arts organizations see what’s available, understand clearly what isn’t available, and decide if pursuing federal aid is a good use of time.
+National Coalition for Arts’ Preparedness and Emergency Response: NCAPER’s library of free tools and resources provides current information and guidance on the most pressing readiness and response needs of arts leaders, including An Arts Field Guide to Federal Disaster Relief, created to help demystify federal disaster relief for the arts and culture sector by helping artists and arts organizations see what’s available, understand clearly what isn’t available, and decide if pursuing federal aid is a good use of time.

 National Heritage Responders: NHR is available to answer questions from the public about saving family heirlooms at at NHRpublichelpline@culturalheritage.org.
 For cultural institutions and arts organizations seeking assistance with mitigating damage to cultural collections, call the NHR’s hotline at 202.661.8068.